 - Allowing access to your property using formal agreement known as an easement

 It is liable at the time of the transfer.

 Queensland Stamp Duty, which is now called Transfer Duty, is levied on the higher of the market value or the actual charged value and does not take into account any loans or encumbrances over the property.
 This means that if you transfer property to a friend or family member at a free or reduced rate, the Stamp Duty is calculated on the market value rather than the value that the new owner paid.

 Payments are based on a sliding scale depending on house valuations.
-The government website includes a guide and stamp duty calculator you can use to estimate how much Stamp Duty is owed but below you will find an example:
+The government website includes a guide to transfer duty rates and stamp duty calculator you can use to estimate how much Stamp Duty is owed but below you will find an example:

 Stamp Duty Calculation Example (Queensland)

 Mary and Jo decide to gift their daughter a half share of their property which is their primary residence.
 They call to arrange a property valuation for Stamp Duty and our valuer arranges a time to visit and appraise the property.
 The house valuation comes in at $500k therefore in this example: